The Most Important Traits Strategic Account Managers Need to Develop

-After all, if a strategic account manager is skilled in communication and analytical but doesn’t know the processes, they’ll develop relationships and create opportunities, but then potentially cause significant delays in carrying out the job duties – which can hurt the relationship or cause the client to start looking for a provider who is swifter on the ball.
+After all, if a strategic account manager has communication and analytical skills but doesn’t know the processes, they’ll develop relationships and create opportunities, but then potentially cause significant delays in carrying out the job duties.
+This can hurt the relationship or cause the client to start looking for a provider who is swifter on the ball.

-The best strategic account managers will thoroughly know both your own processes and those of each of their clients – to both deliver excellent customer service and create or identify opportunities for more business.
+The best strategic account managers will thoroughly know both your own processes and those of each of their clients.
+They will both deliver excellent customer service and create or identify opportunities for more business.
 And naturally, each client is going to have a different set of processes, so it’s vital for the account manager to know how each client’s process differs.

-While strategic account managers have the endgame of growing the business with existing accounts – and consequently have selling skills – that’s merely the final goal.
+While strategic account managers have the endgame of growing the business with existing accounts, that’s merely the final goal.
 It’s the culmination of hours upon hours of hard work.
 The bulk of that hard work comes in the form of customer service.
 So while sales is the objective, service is the methodology that gets a strategic account manager to that destination.

 Therefore think first and foremost about how you can build and strengthen relationships with the key stakeholders in your portfolio.
 In particular, figure out how you can provide service beyond what’s expected, and how that can help you eventually parlay that into growing the account.